Dr Irwin Lim

 Exercise physiologist and Manager of Allied health services at BJC Health, MBA

 I’m an Accredited Exercise Physiologist based in Sydney, but initially hail from Wollongong.
 I’m a Sydney Swans tragic and also a keen trail runner, having recently completed my 10th Ultra-marathon in Hong Kong.
 I’m a certified Strength and Conditioning Coach and have also just completed my MBA, so am looking forward to having more a life!
-I’ve worked at BJC Health for the past 7 years alongside Rheumatologists, Physiotherapists and Dieticians and have recently started dabbling with blogging aiming to answer some of the challenging questions posed by rheumatology patients when it comes to movement and exercise.
+I’ve worked at BJC Health since 2011 alongside rheumatologists, physiotherapists and dietitians, and have recently started dabbling with blogging aiming to answer some of the challenging questions posed by rheumatology patients when it comes to movement and exercise.

 Dr Shikta Dey

 I’m a young rheumatologist with an interest in caring for women of reproductive age with rheumatic conditions.
 I’m slowly on my way to becoming a dual trained obstetric medicine physician.
 I believe that education of students/doctors/patients and their families leads to lifelong self-learning, as inevitably I’m asked questions I don’t know the answer to.
 Online blogs and education are often great tools for teaching and learning and that’s why I have become involved with Rheumatology Republic.

 When I am not working/at a conference, I enjoy travelling and spending time with my family.